-Diversity
+Diversity and inclusion

-Reviewers are reminded that the Academy is committed to diversity and to increasing the participation of minority and under-represented groups across science, engineering and technology, and especially women.
-For more on Academy diversity activity and policy please visit https://www.raeng.org.uk/diversity-in-engineering
+Reviewers are reminded that the Academy is committed to diversity and to increasing the participation of women and other minority and under-represented groups across science, engineering and technology.
+For more on Academy diversity activity and policy please visit https://raeng.org.uk/diversity.